warferik/DNS_File_Transfers/README.md

 -Will output command to use powershell with nslookup to transfer file, then use certutil to decode.

--file that is created on windows system is named "newFile"
+-File that is created on windows system is named "newFile"

--run mv newFile to newFile.exe and run
+-Run mv newFile to newFile.exe and run